sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Authentication
 --------------

 The most important consideration is whether you want to authenticate with username/password or with ``x509`` (certificate/proxy).
 See the above table.
+All WebDAV doors support :ref:`macaroons <macaroons>` (bearer tokens).

 ------------------
 Transport security